yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    While there are no guarantees that the complete migration could be completed in a three-month window, there are steps Tailspin Toys could take and tools they could use to improve their chances of success.

    Using the Azure Database Migration Service (DMS) can help simplify the process of database migration.
 For their gaming and authentication databases, DMS provides a simple tool for migrating a large number of databases into Azure SQL Managed Instance, with minimal time and effort.
-Using SQL MI will also help to minimize the number of application and database changes needed to get up and running the cloud quickly.
+Using SQL MI will also help to minimize the amount of application and database changes needed to get up and running the cloud quickly.
 This could be used to migrate their database while remaining online, which will cut down on time required to prepare and manage the cutover to online services.
 DMS could also be used to handle the migration of the data warehouse into Azure SQL DB Hyperscale.

    Azure Site Recovery (ASR) could be used to replicate their on-premises VMs into Azure VMs, quickly and easily.
 It is designed for business continuity and disaster recovery, but can also be used to manage replication for on-premises VMs into Azure.